eclipse-tractusx/managed-identity-wallet/README.md

 * install the plugin `Env File` https://plugins.jetbrains.com/plugin/7861-envfile
 * Run `Application.kt` after adding the `dev.env` to the Run/Debug configuration
 * Create the CatenaX wallet using the value stored in `CX_BPN` as bpn
-* Register the DID of Catena-X Wallet and its VerKey on the ledger
+* Register the DID of Catena-X Wallet and its VerKey on the ledger [Register from DID](https://indy-test.bosch-digital.de/) as Endorser
 * Assign the DID to public manually by sending a Post request `http://localhost:11000/wallet/did/public?did=<did-identifier-place-holder>` using the wallet token and the admin api key in the header
 ```
     Authorization: "Bearer <WalletToken-placeholder>"